 Ski in the Cairngorms

 In the colder months, winter sports take centre stage at Cairngorm Mountain.
-Located in Cairngorms National Park, the ski area has 30 kilometres of runs and 12 surface lifts.
+Located in Cairngorms National Park, the ski area has 30 km of runs and 12 surface lifts.
 The mountain is known to accommodate skiers of all levels, from first-timers to experts.

 Taste a few whiskies